-Essay by Lindsay Comstock, accompanying my solo show Liminal at Hawk & Hive, Andes, NY
+Essay by Lindsay Comstock, accompanying my solo exhibition Liminal at Hawk & Hive, Andes, NY, USA

 Generation and discrimination are crucial to the artmaking process.
 Art is most often generative, even if it seeks to destroy in form or concept; artists must learn to discriminate between noise and truth to bring forth a clear vision.

 David Young works with artificial intelligence as a tool for doing precisely these two things.
 Using an open source Generative Adversarial Network (GAN) program, Young trains the machines to recognize and generate images based on photographs he takes of flowers — in this case, dandelions — at his home in the Upstate, New York town of Bovina.

 As the two-part program — the discriminator and the generator, which act as adversaries in order to create meaning — is shown images, it gradually builds a network of understanding, not unlike neural pathways in the brain.
 The discriminator is “shown” the images and begins a process of interpreting the binary data set of ones and zeroes.
 Then it communicates the information to the generator, which creates images.
 Through a weeklong process of back-and-forth communication and learning, the machines produce images that slowly morph from digital noise to recognizable form.
 Young then curates a series from these images, selecting for classical considerations of beauty.

 Calling it “Little AI,” as opposed to Big Tech, Young — who studied design and AI at MIT and has always championed creative uses of new technologies — works with an intentionally small set of source images, just a couple dozen (instead of millions).
 By constraining the technology, the machine struggles to create something accurate; sometimes there’s a breakdown in learning and the output becomes unrecognizable.
 He breaks the technology to understand how it works.
 In the end, he prioritizes beauty and aesthetics over corporate focus on optimization, efficiency, and consumption.